Ganeshshinde-2003/Flutter-Animation-Tutorial/README.md

 # 🎬 Flutter Animation Tutorials
-This repository contains a collection of Flutter animations created by [Your Name] for educational purposes.
-The animations are designed to help beginner and intermediate Flutter developers to learn how to implement various animations in Flutter.
+This repository contains a collection of Flutter animations created by Ganesh-Shinde for demonstration purposes.
+These animations are intended to provide examples of how to implement various animations in Flutter, and to serve as inspiration for your own projects.

 ## 🎥 Included Animations
 ### Fade Animation: